Catarrh/Mucus

 Send patients to pharmacy for advice and product purchase

-For patients requesting coil/implant removal only and no other alternative contraception book a double face to face appointment with the relevant clinician.
+For patients requesting coil removal only and no other alternative contraception book a double green appointment with the relevant clinician

-If they would like coil/implant removing and another contraception, please book face to face with a practice nurse first to discuss their options.
+If they would like coil removing and another contraception, book with a practice nurse first to discuss their options

 Cold Sores